Social

 Alignment with external quality management systems

-Quality assurance across the value chain
+Quality assurance throughout the value chain

 Entire value chain